San Bernardino High School

-San Bernardino High School (SBHS) is an American public high school and city located at 1850 North E Street within San Bernardino, California and a member of the San Bernardino City Unified School District.
-SBHS was granted charter as a city in 1963, under the name Cardinal City after the school's mascot, the Cardinal.
-SBHS is the oldest high school in the City of San Bernardino.
+San Bernardino High School (SBHS) is an American public high school within San Bernardino, California and a member of the San Bernardino City Unified School District.
+SBHS was granted charter as a city in 1963, under the name Cardinal City.

 History

-San Bernardino High School was officially established when residents of the San Bernardino, California approved a $60,000 bond for construction of a high school in 1891.
+San Bernardino High School was officially established when residents of the San Bernardino, California approved a bond for construction of a high school in 1891.
 Construction of a three-story building at the southwest corner of Eighth and E Streets was completed in 1892 and received state accreditation in 1893 as San Bernardino Polytechnic High School.
 In 1915, after enrollment had exceeded 400 students, a new campus was built consisting of five main buildings.

-In 1963, California Governor Edmund G. Brown granted the SBHS a city charter under the name Cardinal City.
+In 1963, California Governor Pat Brown granted the SBHS a city charter under the name Cardinal City.